All Episodes

 That was the Access Hollywood tape.

-It was designed to be the not to use a bad analogy, a kill shot to politically destroy Trump.
+It was designed to be the, not to use a bad analogy, a kill shot to politically destroy Trump.

 That's what that was.

-And there was digging and digging and digging into everything Trump every in have ever said, every interview he ever did, and then they got raw footage.
+And there was digging and digging and digging into everything Trump ever said, every interview he ever did.

-He doesn't know his mic's on, locker room talk, goes into the second debate.
+Locker room talk goes into the second debate.

-Uh, this this broke what, two days before that debate, there were people even debating whether or not he'd show up that night, I remember.
+This broke, what, two days before that debate, there were people even debating whether or not he'd show up that night, I remember.

 And I thought by far that was his best debate, in my opinion.